5hay/notionbackup/README.md

 I needed something scriptable that could periodically download my whole Notion workspace for backup purposes.

+I have written a small blog post about this tool if you want to check it out: [Automate your Notion backups](https://blog.shayan.sx/automate-your-notion-backups.html)

 ## How To Use

 Build it yourself or download a pre-built binary from the [Releases page](https://github.com/5hay/notionbackup/releases).